tcutlip08/Smite_Randomizer/README.md

 A Demo of this program can be accessed at this link: https://twitch.tv/cutthelip

+At this site there is a bot called _Nightbot_ that is listening 24/7. **note** In order to access the bots command you'll have to link your twitch account to the nightbot website (https://nightbot.tv)

+**note** This step is only necessary for you to implement the API on your twitch account

 Inside of the `chat` type the following:

 `!random` - route **/api/gods/random**<br/>